jestjs/jest/docs/JestObjectAPI.md

 :::tip

-Note: this method was previously called `autoMockOn`.
+This method was previously called `autoMockOn`.
 When using `babel-jest`, calls to `enableAutomock` will automatically be hoisted to the top of the code block.
 Use `autoMockOn` if you want to explicitly avoid this behavior.

 :::